yoozeer/calculator/README.md

 - Open [src\Calculator.sln](/src/Calculator.sln) in Visual Studio to build and run the Calculator app.

 ## Contributing
-We ❤contributions.
+We ❤ contributions.
 The team encourages community feedback and contributions.
 Please follow our [contributing guidelines](CONTRIBUTING.md).

 If Calculator is not working properly, please [file an issue](https://github.com/nventive/calculator/issues).